howsoai/platform-installation-examples/container-images/README.md

 unset DOCKER_CONFIG
 ```
 > Note - any issues are likely to be swallowed up in the pipes - so you may want to run the commands individually to troubleshoot.

+## Howso's Approach

+Howso Platform contains many containers, including those ultimately produced by third parties (i.e. NATS, Bitnami).
+Our internal processes include continuous scanning of the images, principally using Artifactory's X-Ray and the open-source tool Trivy.

+Our internal policies are to, at least, mitigate high or critical CVE, marked as fixable, publicly disclosed within a 10-day window of each Howso Platform release.
+Known CVEs that meet these criteria, but are not fixed in a release, will be documented in the corresponding release notes.

+We encourage customers to scan the images themselves and to raise issues back to us via support@howso.com or the support portal.